 Turtles are fascinating reptiles, whether observed in the wild or kept as pets.
 Knowledge of the turtle’s body parts can help not only in identifying different species but in improving the level of care you give your pet turtle or tortoise.

-Featured Image Credit: M.E.
+Featured Image Credit by M.E.
 Parker, Shutterstock